Digital Nomad Life in Bahamas

 What residency documents or visas did I need if I will be in Bahamas for a while?

 "You can get a permit to reside that basically allows you to live in Bahamas without working.
 This is fairly easy to get and you can renew it each time it comes due.
-A little more difficult to get is permanent residence which allows you to stay here permanently but requires an investment into the country normally in the form of a purchase of a home of at least $500,000 (the amount has gone up and will probably again in the coming years)," explained one person living in New Providence, Bahamas.
+A little more difficult to get is permanent residence which allows you to stay here permanently but requires an investment into the country normally in the form of a purchase of a home of at least $500,000 (the amount has gone up and will probably again in the coming years)," remarked one member in New Providence.

 What cultural blunders should I try to avoid making in Bahamas?